syncfusion-content/wpf-docs/wpf/Blend Support/Getting Started.md

 ---
 layout: post
 title: Blend Support
-description: common supports
+description: common supports | WPF | Syncfusion
 platform: wpf
 control: Blend Support
 documentation: ug
 ---

-# Blend Support
+# Getting Started for Blend Support

 The following section explains about the following topics:

 * Edit control Style in Expression Blend
 * Edit Control Template in Expression Blend

-## Getting Started

 The following steps help you edit the Template in Expression Blend.

-### Edit control Style in Expression Blend
+## Edit control Style in Expression Blend

 1. Open your application in Expression Blend.
 2. Expand the Window, Objects and Timeline.